Mastercard/pkcs11-tools/docs/MANUAL.md

 ```

 ## masqreq

-Under certain circumstances, it is desirable to adapt an existing CSR, before submission to CA. A typical use case is CSR generated by an appliance where the structure of the DN is not flexible and must contain some fields that are otherwise rejected by the CA at
+Under certain circumstances, it is desirable to adapt an existing CSR, before submission to CA. A typical use case is
+CSR generated by an appliance where the structure of the DN is not flexible and must contain some fields that are
-submission.
-This tool allows to adapt some of the features of a PKCS\#10 request.
-It does not sign the CSR however, and as such, the signature is invalid.
+otherwise rejected by the CA at submission.
+This tool allows to adapt some features of a PKCS\#10 request.
+It
+does not sign the CSR however, and as such, the signature is invalid.

 Options are:

 - `-c`: the file name of the CSR to modify
- - `-d`: subject DN - Caution: must be specified in strict OpenSSL format, which is with a leading `/` character; however, unlike OpenSSL, the ordering is inverted (to ease human order encoding).
-It means that when you write `/CN=my cert/O=My Org/C=BE`, the actual (binary) order will start with the `C` attribute, then the `O` and finally the `C`.
+- `-d`: subject DN - Caution: must be specified in strict OpenSSL format, which is with a leading `/` character;
+  however, unlike OpenSSL, the ordering is inverted (to ease human order encoding).
+It means that when you
+  write `/CN=my cert/O=My Org/C=BE`, the actual (binary) order will start with the `C` attribute, then the `O` and
+  finally the `C`.
 If however you would like to write the Subject DN in "binary" order, you can specify the `-r` option.
 - `-r`: use reverse order when specifying Subject DN (see `-d`for details).
 - `-e` ( may be specified several times): SAN field.
-It is prefixed with `DNS:` for a DNS entry, `email:` for an email entry, and `IP:` for an IPv4 address.
+It is prefixed with `DNS:` for a DNS entry, `email:` for an email
+  entry, and `IP:` for an IPv4 address.
 - `-H` : hashing algorithm (`sha1`, `sha256`, \.... )
 - `-X`: add a subject key identifier extension to the CSR.
 - `-v`: be verbose.
 - `-o [filename]`: output to file

 ```
 $ masqreq -c test.req -d'/CN=another CN'
 -----BEGIN CERTIFICATE REQUEST-----